 Whether your boy goes to a public school, private school, or you homeschool him, take some time this summer to support your boy in his learning.

-- Let him have plenty of free time.
+4. Let him have plenty of free time.
 Don’t plan a ton of activities for him.
-Let him have a say in how his time is spent.
+Let him have a say in how his time is spent

-Stepping back and letting a boy play and learn in a way that he finds fun and interesting is all you need to do.
+Stepping back and letting a boy play and learn in a way that he finds fun and interesting is all you need to do!
 Pretty simple, right?
+And yet, it can be a bit hard to not step in and fix everything or plan a bunch of things for them.

 These ways of helping a boy learn are great for all year.
 However, I know that families tend to feel more free to follow this type of advice in the lazy days of summer.